Sword Art Online Progressive: Aria of a Starless Night: Plot

 Asuna, who had logged into the game to play with her school friend Misumi Tozawa, or Mito within the game, initially struggles to cope with her new reality of being trapped inside the game.
 Having been an original beta tester, Mito uses her previous experience to help Asuna level up quickly by killing monsters far outside the start town where the non-beta players would be unaware of, and the two form a party.
 A few weeks later, Asuna and Mito head off to kill nepenthes, a plant-based monster located in a mountainous terrain of the floor.
 Mito warns Asuna that killing the nepenthes with a ball over its head will cause it to spew out smoke and trigger a massive assault of nearby plants, and to avoid it at all cost.
 During battle, Mito leaves to capture a rare sly shrewman and during that time Asuna unknowingly kills the nepenthes with the overhead ball, triggering an onslaught of them.
 Mito attempts to save Asuna but is forced over a cliff by the plants and is unable to reach her as the nepenthes begin travelling down the mountain to attack her.
-Watching Asuna's health bar fall down to dangerous levels, Mito panics and leaves their formed party.
+Watching Asuna's health bar fall down to dangerous levels, Mito panics and leaves their newly formed party.
 Asuna receives the disbanded party notice just in time to get attacked by an even more dangerous monster after killing all the nepenthes.
 Before she is killed, Kirito arrives and eliminates the monster.
 He offers her healing potions and a map back to the nearest town before abruptly leaving.

 On the morning of November 27, 2022, Asuna wakes up alone in her lodge room and declares that if she is to die in this new world, she will go out in her own way.
 She purchases a cloak and spends the next three days killing monsters inside a cave.
 Kirito enters the cave and insists that she go to the nearest town and recuperate her health before she is killed, to which she refuses and suddenly collapses from exhaustion.
 She awakens outside of it, having been dragged out by Kirito, who requests that she join him in town for a group meeting on preparation for defeating the first floor boss.